Celebrating 50 Years of Advancing University of Iowa Research

 If you have any questions please contact a CMRF staff member.
 More infor to come.

-2023 Art in Science Contest Winners!!
+2024 Art in Science Contest Is Now Open!!

 The goal of The Iowa Art in Science Contest is to recognize the combination of outstanding scientific discovery and artistic appeal inherent to microscopy research.
+Images from any mode of microscopy can be used, and any form of colorization, manipulation and compositing is completely acceptable.
+Be creative, have fun!

 New Equipment at the CMRF